CloudNative-OracleAPAC/CloudNative-VBCS/WebApp/PART_2.md

 # Part 2: User Interface

 ## Introduction
 In this part of the lab you will be creating a UI front end and bind the data from the BO's to the UI Components.
-You also will build, Create, Edit and Delete screens.
+You also build, a Create, an Edit screens and a Delete function.

 ### Steps
 ----